backupbrew/switchbrew/Flog.md

 launching this title officially.
 This can be run with unofficial methods.

-The ROM is not loaded via [FS](Filesystem%20services.md "wikilink").
+The ROM is not loaded via [FS](Filesystem%20services.md "wikilink") but is embedded in the main binary.

 "flog" == "golf" backwards.
 This runs the NES "Golf" game. {1/2}-player via joy-cons is supported.
 Controls are "d-pad" buttons + stick, however